When the Moving Company Damages or Loses Your Stuff

 Hire a Reputable Moving Company

-Word of mouth works as a great way to hire a moving company who has your best interests at heart.
+Word of mouth or official moving reviews work as a great way to hire a moving company who has your best interests at heart.
 Enlist the assistance of friends and family in that endeavor.
 Remember to ask pertinent questions regarding the moving company’s policies and methods of transport.
 Review any contracts you sign.
 Don’t hire the first company you find or just because they’re cheaper than the competitors.

 Although you may be convinced that your items are lost or stolen, double check that you didn’t misplace them, suggests Apartment Guide.
 If anything is broken, assess the damage and investigate how much it will cost to replace said item or for a reimbursement from the moving company.
 One way to estimate the value is by reviewing receipts from when you purchased the items, says WikiHow.
 Otherwise, you may not receive the entire amount unless you purchased extra insurance through the moving company.